paulfitzpatrick85/CI-Portfolio-Project-1/README.md

 ## Theme.
 The color scheme of the header, footer and body where chosen to work around and play off the main hero image of the home page, and maintain the positive feel of the home page image throughout the pages that follow it.

+## Footer
+At the bottom of each page, the footer has social media icons linking to each sites homepage (as this is a ficitous site with without actual social media profiles).

 ## 'What you can do' and 'What you can use' sections.
 The main idea behind this website is that the ideas outlined are shortlisted from other users (as in other parents that have used the site or from the related social media sites) submitted recommendations.
 - The first section being what the users/parents can do to by themselves ie, educate themselves in the topic of ASD and also the mindset to approach the topic.